Nick Fortes Player Props: Marlins vs. Angels

 Nick Fortes At The Plate

-- In 31 games played this year, he has gone deep in two of them.
+- In 32 games played this season, he has gone deep in two of them.

-- In five games this year (16.1%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- Fortes has driven in a run in six games this year (18.8%), including two games with multiple runs batted in.

-- He has scored in seven of 31 games so far this season.
+- He has scored a run in seven of 32 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.